elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 "/Users/jose/hello"
 ```

-Using functions from the `Path` module as opposed to directly manipulating string is preferred since the `Path` module takes care of different operating systems transparently.
+Using functions from the `Path` module as opposed to directly manipulating strings is preferred since the `Path` module takes care of different operating systems transparently.
 Finally, keep in mind that Elixir will automatically convert slashes (`/`) into backslashes (`\`) on Windows when performing file operations.

 With this we have covered the main modules that Elixir provides for dealing with IO and interacting with the file system.
 In the next sections, we will discuss some advanced topics regarding IO.
 Those sections are not necessary in order to write Elixir code, so feel free to skip them, but they do provide a nice overview of how the IO system is implemented in the <abbr title="Virtual Machine">VM</abbr> and other curiosities.